nklevak/nklevak.github.io/about.markdown

 comments: false
 ---

-I am a second year PhD student in the neuroscience area of the [Stanford Psychology](https://psychology.stanford.edu/) department; advised by Russ Poldrack in the [Poldrack Lab](https://www.poldracklab.org/).
+I am a third year PhD candidate in the neuroscience area of the [Stanford Psychology](https://psychology.stanford.edu/) department; advised by Russ Poldrack in the [Poldrack Lab](https://www.poldracklab.org/).

 <br>
 I'm interested in the many factors that impact our learning and focus over time, and am currently working on projects related to cognitive fatigue and effort, task switching, and learning.